litestar-org/litestar/docs/usage/14-testing.md

 ## Creating a Test App

-Starlite also offers a helper function called `create_test_client` which first creates an instance of Starlite and then a test client using it.
+Starlite also offers a helper function called [`create_test_client`][starlite.testing.create_test_client] which first creates an instance of Starlite and then a test client using it.
 There are multiple use cases for this helper - when you need to check generic logic that is decoupled from a specific Starlite app, or when you want to test endpoints in isolation.

 You can pass to this helper all the kwargs accepted by the [starlite constructor](0-the-starlite-app/0-the-starlite-app.md), with